 2 tablespoons arrowroot powder or cornstarch

-120 drops essential oil of your choice (optional)
+120 drops essential oil of your choice, such as the blend above

 Prepare an ice bath in the sink or prepare a space in your refrigerator large enough to accommodate your electric mixing bowl.
 Meanwhile, place your electric mixing bowl in the freezer.